 While you might be able to think of a few general pain points that your product can help with, an easier and more thorough way to do this is to look back at each improvement that you brainstormed in step 3.
 For each improvement, there is likely an opposite problem or challenge that will go away or be reduced.

 Step 5 – Identify Questions to Ask

-The best salesperson is the one that asks the best questions but it can sometimes be difficult to know what questions to ask.
+The best salesperson is the one who asks the best questions, but it can sometimes be difficult to know what questions to ask.
 A simple trick to help with that is to look back at the pain points you came up with in step 4 and think of a question to ask for each pain point.

 Step 6 – Create a Brief Customer Example